biancakhambatta/Bianca-Khambatta-Portfolio/README.md

 ## Key Findings

-1. **Market growth:** Dubai's rental market grew from a median of ~$29,000/yr in 2021 to a peak of ~$55,000/yr in mid-2023 — an ~90% increase over two years — before cooling to ~$47,000/yr by 2026 as mortgage rates rose.
+1. **Market growth:** Dubai's rental market grew from a median of ~$29,000/yr in 2021 to a peak of ~$55,000/yr in mid-2023, an ~90% increase over two years, before cooling to ~$47,000/yr by 2026 as mortgage rates rose.

-2. **Barbell market structure:** Rather than a classic K-shaped recovery, the data revealed a barbell pattern — luxury (peak index: 158.9) and budget (peak index: 161.1) segments both significantly outperformed mid-market (peak index: 135.4), suggesting two distinct demand drivers operating simultaneously: capital inflow at the top, population-driven undersupply at the bottom.
+2. **Barbell market structure:** Rather than a classic K-shaped recovery, the data revealed a barbell pattern, luxury (peak index: 158.9) and budget (peak index: 161.1) segments both significantly outperformed mid-market (peak index: 135.4), suggesting two distinct demand drivers operating simultaneously: capital inflow at the top, population-driven undersupply at the bottom.

 3. **Mortgage rate correlation:** Pearson r = 0.518 (p < 0.0001) between
-   UAE mortgage rate and median rental prices — statistically significant positive correlation, consistent with demand shifting from purchase to rental as borrowing costs rose from ~1.5% in 2021 to ~5% in 2023.
+   UAE mortgage rate and median rental prices, statistically significant positive correlation, consistent with demand shifting from purchase to rental as borrowing costs rose from ~1.5% in 2021 to ~5% in 2023.

 4. **Leading communities:** Dubai Islands (~28% avg YoY growth), Jumeirah Beach Residence (~26%), and Jumeirah 1 (~25%) consistently outperformed the market.
-Dubailand showed the lowest average growth at under 1% — reflecting oversupply in that corridor.
+Dubailand showed the lowest average growth at under 1%, reflecting oversupply in that corridor.

 5. **Bedroom elasticity:** 1BR units showed the highest appreciation (peak index: 198.2), nearly doubling from the 2021 baseline.
-4+ BR units showed the lowest growth (peak: 179.9) — suggesting the demand surge was driven by single professionals and young couples rather than families.
+4+ BR units showed the lowest growth (peak: 179.9), suggesting the demand surge was driven by single professionals and young couples rather than families.

-6. **Metro proximity discount:** Contrary to conventional real estate wisdom, Metro walkability correlated with a consistent ~53% rental discount — reflecting Dubai's unique urban structure where premium communities are car-dependent and Metro-served areas skew toward affordable mid-density housing.
+6. **Metro proximity discount:** Contrary to conventional real estate wisdom, Metro walkability correlated with a consistent ~53% rental discount, reflecting Dubai's unique urban structure where premium communities are car-dependent and Metro-served areas skew toward affordable mid-density housing.